pesho-ivanov/martinus.github.io/_posts/2022/2022-08-27-hashmap-bench-01.md

 ### std::hash [↑](#table)

 Integral Types
-: Uses identity hash.
-This works for some hashmap implementations, either by design or because they contain mitigation measures.
+: Most implementations use the identity hash, which makes them incredible fast and incredible bad.
+Identity hash works for some hashmap implementations, either by design or because they contain mitigation measures.
 E.g. `ankerl::unordered_dense::map` specifically implements additional mixer when it believes hashes are of bad quality.
 Many maps don't have these mitigation steps.
 Thus many of my benchmarks time out for the maps `absl::flat_hash_map`, `absl::node_hash_map`, `emhash7::HashMap`, `emhash8::HashMap`, `jg::dense_hash_map`, `spp::sparse_hash_map`, `tsl::hopscotch_map`, `tsl::robin_map`, `tsl::sparse_map`.
 Here are some hashes and the corresponding hash values.
 You can see that any hashmap that depends on the lower or upper bits to change on different input might not get what they want:
   * `0x0000000000000000` &rarr; `0x0000000000000000` `0000000000000000000000000000000000000000000000000000000000000000`
   * `0x0000000000000001` &rarr; `0x0000000000000001` `0000000000000000000000000000000000000000000000000000000000000001`
   * `0x0000000000000002` &rarr; `0x0000000000000002` `0000000000000000000000000000000000000000000000000000000000000010`